Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+### Research Focus
-I am a researcher working on computer vision and machine learning.
-My research areas include image synthesis, image understanding, and scene parsing and segmentation.
-I have been working with natural, outdoor scenes and remote sensing images (both aerial and satellite).
+I am a researcher specializing in computer vision and machine learning.
+My primary areas of interest include image synthesis, image segmentation and understanding, and perception for robotics.
+My work has involved diverse settings, including natural outdoor scenes, remote sensing, and computer vision for logistics and warehouse robots.

-Recently, I have been working on large language models (LLMs) such as GPT.
-I have implemented GPT-Nano, a light-weight alternative of GPT-2 and GPT-3.
-I am currently working on efficient fine-tuning a 20 billion GPT model on a single GPU (blog post coming soon).
+Recently, I've been exploring large language models (LLMs) such as GPTs.
+Notable projects include:

+- [GPT-Nano](https://github.com/Usman-Rafique/GPT-Nano): A lightweight implementation of GPT
+- [LLM-Forge](https://github.com/Usman-Rafique/llm_forge): A playground for building practical LLMs with limited compute resources

+### Academic Background
-During PhD from the University of Kentucky, I was a member of the [Multimodal Vision Research Lab](http://mvrl.cs.uky.edu/) working with [Dr. Nathan Jacobs](https://jacobsn.github.io/).
-My co-advisor was [Dr. Samson Cheung](https://sites.google.com/view/dr-cheung).
-My PhD research was about combining information from multiple images for scene understanding and image synthesis.
+I completed my PhD at the University of Kentucky, where I was a member of the Multimodal Vision Research Lab.
+My research focused on combining information from multiple images for scene understanding and image synthesis.
+My PhD advisors were [Dr. Nathan Jacobs](https://jacobsn.github.io/) and [Dr. Samson Cheung](https://sites.google.com/view/dr-cheung)

-After finishing PhD, I worked at [Kitware Inc.](https://www.kitware.com/) as a senior research and development engineer for 1 year and 9 months.
+### Professional Experience

+- Current Position (Since Aug 2023): Senior Machine Learning Engineer at Bastian Solutions RnD
+  - Developing computer vision and machine learning solutions for autonomous robotic systems in warehouses and logistics.

+- Aug 2021 - May 2023: Senior Research and Development Engineer at Kitware Inc.
+  - Worked on large-scale change detection from overhead images and person identification and image restoration.

+### Old Teaching Website

-My old website from my teaching days is [available here](https://sites.google.com/site/mtsengg/).
+My old website, from my teaching days is [available here](https://sites.google.com/site/mtsengg/).

-Update July 2023
-~~I am now looking for new opportunities :) Feel free to reach out, my contact details are on the left panel.~~

-**Update Aug 2023**
-I have finished my job search; excited to join RnD Lab of [Bastian Solutions](https://www.bastiansolutions.com/), a Toyota Advanced Logistics Company, as a Senior Machine Learning Engineer.
-I will be doing research on computer vision models for robotics and automation.

 ## Research Projects
 [Near-Remote Sensing](http://urafique.com/revisiting_nrs/)